 Where to find Natural Hot Springs in Guatemala?

 Fuentes Georginas is a large compound with bungalows, a restaurant, and three pools filled with naturally heated hot springs.
 They are located near Quetzaltenango in Guatemala and there are many shuttles being offered from the city to the pools.

 They are hidden at the foothills of the stunning Zunil and Santo Tomas Volcanoes.
 So be sure to ask about the hiking tours that you can take around their trails.

 2. El Estor, Izabal

 If you are exploring Guatemala by road and happen to pass through Rio Dulce on your way to Peten take a little detour.
-Not far from downton Rio Dulce you will find a tiny place called El Estor.
+Not far from downtown Rio Dulce you will find a tiny place called El Estor in Izabal Guatemala.